An example marker is given to the right; this one is

 Devshows it’s a development marker, rather than a competition marker

-Details of the types and size of markers used in the SR2017 game can be found in the rules.
+Details of the types and size of markers used in the game can be found in the rules.

 You must ensure that your PDF viewer is not resizing the documents when printing.
-This can be checked by measuring the grey box around the marker and comparing this to the size defined in the rules.
+This can be checked by measuring the black marker and comparing this to the size defined in the rules.
 If the printed marker is not the correct size then the distance information reported by the vision API will be wrong.